animir/node-rate-limiter-flexible/README.md

   // Database limiters specific
   inmemoryBlockOnConsumed: 10, // If 10 points consumed in current duration
-  inmemoryBlockDuration: 30, // block for 30 seconds in current process memory
+  inmemoryBlockDuration: 30, // block for 30 seconds in current process memory };
-  insuranceLimiter: new RateLimiterMemory(
-    // It will be used only on database error as insurance
-    // Can be any implemented limiter like RateLimiterMemory or RateLimiterRedis extended from RateLimiterAbstract {
-      points: 1, // 1 is fair if you have 5 workers and 1 cluster
-      duration: 5,
-      execEvenly: false,
-    })
-};

 const rateLimiterRedis = new RateLimiterRedis(opts);